ymbian/OpenSpec/docs/infra.md

-# OPSX Workflow
+# InfraSpec Workflow

 > Feedback welcome on [Discord](https://discord.gg/YctCnvvshC).

 ## What Is It?

-OPSX is now the standard workflow for OpenSpec.
+InfraSpec is the standard workflow for spec-driven development.

-It's a **fluid, iterative workflow** for OpenSpec changes.
+It's a **fluid, iterative workflow** for InfraSpec changes.
 No more rigid phases — just actions you can take anytime.

 ## Why This Exists

-The legacy OpenSpec workflow works, but it's **locked down**:
+The legacy workflow works, but it's **locked down**:

 - **Instructions are hardcoded** — buried in TypeScript, you can't change them
 - **All-or-nothing** — one big command creates everything, can't test individual pieces
 - **Fixed structure** — same workflow for everyone, no customization
 - **Black box** — when AI output is bad, you can't tweak the prompts

-**OPSX opens it up.** Now anyone can:
+**InfraSpec opens it up.** Now anyone can:

 1. **Experiment with instructions** — edit a template, see if the AI does better
 2. **Test granularly** — validate each artifact's instructions independently